K2 Kazushi Nakamura x Masaori Fujii | SKIER'S TALK ROOM -Let's talk gear-

 Lightweight and easy to operate, it can be used at a wide range of levels - Kazushi Nakamura

-Kazushi Nakamura (hereinafter Nakamura): I've always been in the racing world, and I thought of K2 as a ski for backcountry skiing, so I was surprised to hear that he'd be competing in the All Japan Ski Technical Championships.
-The DISRUPTION Ti2 and STi skis I'm currently wearing are designed with a different concept than speed.
-They're very sturdy, and it made me realize that I'd been relying too much on the performance of the skis and neglecting the finer control.
+Kazushi Nakamura (hereinafter Nakamura): I've always been in the racing world, and I had the image that K2 was for backcountry skiing, so I was surprised to learn that they would be competing in the All Japan Ski Technical Championships.
+The "Disruption" "Ti2" and "STi" skis I'm currently using are skis with a different concept than speed.
+They are very solid, and I realized that I had been relying too much on the skis' performance and neglecting finer control.

 DISRUPTION Ti2 | D=111-71-96mm | L=177, 182, 187cm | R=22.3m (182cm) | ¥187,000 (binding set)